aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 ## Outline of this blog post

-Below are jump links to each section of setting of the blog:
+Below are jump links to each section of this blog:

 [Abbreviated Companion Blog Post](#abbreviated-companion-blog-post)